An introduction to learning on the Nest Learning Thermostat

-While learning starts the minute you install Nest, it takes time.
-Here's what to expect from Nest as it learns about your home and your schedule.
+While learning starts the minute you install your Nest Learning Thermostat, it takes time.
+Here's what to expect from your Nest Thermostat as it learns about your home and your schedule.

-Right after Nest is installed, it will default to a temperature of 68ºF/20ºC if heating and 76ºF/24.5ºC if cooling.
-Nest will hold these defaults until you change the temperature.
-The first day, Nest will hold any temperature you choose unless you change it, just like a regular manual thermostat.
+Right after your Nest Learning Thermostat is installed, it will default to a temperature of 68ºF/20ºC if heating and 76ºF/24.5ºC if cooling.
+The Nest Thermostat will hold these defaults until you change the temperature.
+The first day, the Nest Thermostat will hold any temperature you choose unless you change it, just like a regular manual thermostat.

-Some of Nest’s energy saving features like Auto-Away and Time to Temperature won’t be available right after installation.
-Nest will usually need a week or less to customize these features to your home.
+Some of the Nest Thermostat's energy saving features like Auto-Away and Time-to-Temperature won’t be available right after installation.
+The Nest Thermostat will usually need a week or less to customize these features to your home.
 A notification will appear on the screen when each feature is ready.

 Learning starts day one.